lfknudsen/conv/README.md

 Uses `libcurl` to connect to the online exchange server for currency conversion.

 If you don't wish to use this feature, there will be no set-up required, but the program still expects the library.
-To remove this:
+To remove this (in addition to potentially editing Makefile):
    * In `curr.c`:
       Delete anything involving `curl`.
    * In `conv.c`: